svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 Tomography.jl

 ## Goal
-+ Implement the filtered back projection (FBP), aka, dual Radon transform algorithm in Julia as a library that can be incorporated into the TomoPy<sup>{1}{2}</sup> toolbox to perform tomographic data processing and image reconstruction tasks at the Argonne Advanced Light Source (APS).
++ Implement the Radon transform algorithm, aka, filtered back projection (FBP), in Julia as a library that can be incorporated into the TomoPy<sup>{1}{2}</sup> toolbox to perform tomographic data processing and image reconstruction tasks at the Argonne Advanced Light Source (APS).

 ## Actors
 + TomoPy developers,